DaviOSad/Python-Projects/README.md

 # Python Projects
-Here you´ll see some python projects developed during college time
+Here you´ll see some python solutions developed during college time